Arts & Culture Attractions in the Naples Area

 There’s more to Naples than pristine beaches, emerald green fairways and relaxing resort spas – the area also has a longstanding appreciation for the arts and a deep-rooted history connected to the Everglades.
 Visitors to Naples, Marco Island and Everglades City can take a break from the sun in one of the many art galleries or museums on Florida's Paradise Coast.

 A hub of art and culture in downtown Naples, the Naples Art Association is dedicated to enriching the community with visual arts and education.
-While the center does showcase a variety of exhibitions in its galleries, the non-profit organization also offers many classes and workshops and hosts some of the area's top annual festivals.
+While the center does showcase a variety of exhibitions in its galleries, the non-profit organization also offers many classes and workshops and hosts some of the area's top annual festivals and events.
 With no admission charge, be sure to add this stop to your downtown agenda.

 With passionate local gallery owners and fine art galore, art lovers in search of something "uniquely Naples" are in for a treat.

 Deep within Big Cypress National Preserve outside of Everglades City artist-photographer Clyde Butcher captures the essence of swamp life in his stunning black and white, fine art photography on display at his Big Cypress Gallery.
-Stop by the gallery for a look at Southwest Florida’s landscape, and then experience nature for real with a guided swamp walk tour from Big Cypress Gallery.
+Stop by the gallery for a look at the unique Southwest Florida’s landscape, and then experience nature for real with a guided swamp walk tour from Big Cypress Gallery.

 On the way to or from the Big Cypress Gallery, be sure to stop at the Big Cypress Swamp Welcome Center to view a fascinating film on the western Everglades region, and enjoy artistic and informative special exhibits.